-CapSense
+P6 – 2-5a-CapSense

 Welcome back to Cypress Academy, PSoC 6 101.
-In this video, I will show you how to add a CapSense capacitive-sensing interface to the project we have been working on to provide a local interface on the PSoC 6 BLE Pioneer Kit to control the robotic arm.
+In this video, I will show you how to add a capacitive-sensing interface to the project we have been working on to provide a local interface on the PSoC 6 BLE Pioneer Kit to control the robotic arm.

-CapSense is Cypress’ capacitive sensing technology.
-It’s the same type of technology that nearly everyone uses every day, it’s in your smart phone, wearable device, stove, refrigerator, smart thermostat, it’s everywhere.
+CapSense is Cypress’ capacitive-sensing technology.
+It’s the same type of technology that nearly everyone uses every day - it’s in your smart phone, wearable device, stove, refrigerator, smart thermostat, it’s everywhere.
 It enables designers to remove clunky mechanical buttons and switches delivering a sleek and sexy interface.
 What’s great about Cypress’ CapSense solution?
 It’s awesome because of how easy it is.
 Now everyone asks me why it’s so easy and it’s really not that difficult to answer…it only took us a couple dozen guys…years…millions of dollars…

 The bottom line is, CapSense is built on over 16-years of research and development, experts optimizing and perfecting the algorithms, sensing technologies and IP, all in an effort to provide you a solution that just works out of the box.
 Don’t just take my word for it, you’ll see for yourself in the following lesson.